Skip to main content

 Participant Flow

-2. If controls are shown, the participant can pause, seek, or adjust volume.
+2. The participant clicks play, and can pause, seek, or adjust volume using the controls.

 Design Recommendations